rocky-jaiswal/my_blogs/source/2013-07-19-structure_with_backbone.markdown

           ctx = @$el[0].getContext("2d")
           new Chart(ctx).Bar(@getData(),{})

 That's it.
 Now to add a chart, all we need to do is to add it's configuration in app.coffee and create it's Backbone view.
-To me this design seems much more maintainable / clean and we have used Backbone to add structure to our JavaScript successfully.
+To me this simple design change makes the code much more maintainable / clean and we have used Backbone to add structure to our JavaScript successfully.
+Mission accomplished.